Geborgen/nordic-souls/README.md

 ## Credits and Thanks

+- YOU for reading this.
-- All mod authors for their hard work
+- All mod authors for their hard work.
-- The Wabbajack team for making this awesome tool
+- Halgari and the Wabbajack team for making this awesome tool.
-- Other Wabbajack list authors for their help and inspiration
+- Other Wabbajack list authors for their help and inspiration.
-- The Community Helpers in my Discord server for their amazing assistance with ideas, testing, and community support
+- The Community Helpers in my Discord server for their amazing assistance with ideas, testing, and community support.
-- Everyone who has played the list that has helped in some way, by finding issues and contributing ideas
+- Everyone who has played the list that has helped in some way, by finding issues and contributing ideas.
-- ThwartAbyss54 for the banner background
+- ThwartAbyss54 for the banner background.
-- Based Department (you know who you are)
+- Based Department (you know who you are).